 While some of the issues regarding licenses, permits, and business names can be handled alone, some matters (including establishing your business and brand names) may require the help of a lawyer.
 So before you start, it's a good idea to line up a lawyer whose practice is focused on business.
 A good way to find a lawyer is to ask for recommendations from your accountant or business acquaintances.
 If you're not sure about needing help on an issue, ask your lawyer about it first.
 Your investment in legal fees now can help you avoid much bigger problems at a later date.

 If you're buying a business, keep in mind that all licenses and permits will also need to be acquired.
-For details, please visit our session 12, Buying Businesses, in the Business Expansion course.
+For details, please visit the Buying Businesses session in the Business Expansion course.